-[(k) Termination Payments.
+[(i) Termination Payments.
 Each party acknowledges that, pursuant to the terms of this Agreement (including, without limitation, Section 6(e) hereof), it may owe a payment to the other party upon the designation of an Early Termination Date hereunder, even in the event such Early Termination Date is the result of an Event of Default or Termination Event with respect to such other party.]

 [( ) Additional Representations of Party B. For the purpose of Section 3 of the Agreement,